malcolmw/pykonal-docs/_sources/installation.rst.txt

 ---
 .. code-block::

-   pip install cython>=0.29.14 h5py numpy
+   sh$> pip install cython>=0.29.14 h5py numpy scipy sh$> cd path/to/pykonal sh$> pip install .

-   cd path/to/pykonal
-   pip install .
+.. note:: The first impulse of many users at this point is to check that the module imports properly.
+Make sure you exit the package directory before opening your Python interpreter, otherwise you will receive a ModuleNotFoundError.